 He and Ginny walked together to the Room of Requirement the next morning after breakfast, both of them eager to learn whether or not their potion would work.

 Harry had gone to see Dumbledore when he first woke up and explained every detail of the dream that he could remember, right down to his finding the masked Death Eater’s voice familiar.
 The Headmaster had nodded calmly when Harry was done explaining.
-Harry asked if he understood what it meant and Dumbledore had simply explained that the Order would do what they could with the information before reminding him to practice his Occlumency exercises before bed and then telling him to go down to breakfast.
+Harry asked if he understood what it meant and Dumbledore had simply explained that the Order would do what they could with the information before reminding him to practice his Occlumency exercises before bed and then sending him down to breakfast.
 Harry was more than a little annoyed at the dismissal and had barely spoken to anyone until Ginny found him and reminded him that they still needed to check their potion.

 They entered the small room and took their seats at the small table in the middle of the room bearing the cauldron.
 The light silver vapour no longer hovered on the surface and the brilliant blue substance was now a shimmering grey.
 Ginny appeared confused by its appearance, but dipped a ladle into the cauldron and poured samples into two separate phials.